dhershman1/simply_valid/README.md

 # Simply Valid

-A simple to use data driven validation system, no HTML or jQuery required.
+A simple to use data driven validation system

 ## Parameters